Narotam-Mishra/react-native-learning/ReadMe.txt

 # We will implement `loading state` while the data is being fetched in background.

 # We will conditionally render a loading spinner by using `ActivityIndicator` component

+## Lec 69 - Pull to Refresh (3:04)

+# we will implement pull to refresh functionality, this feature is particularly useful when we want to refresh the data displayed in our app without having to restart it.

+# In order to implement pull to refresh functionality, we will use a useState to manage its state then we set the returned value of this state on `refreshing` prop of `FlatList` component.
+Apart from this we will also use `onRefresh` prop that which used to take a callback function, so we will pass one similar function, i.e, `onRefresh={handleRefresh}`